kristineccles/Introduction_to_R/README.md

 This repository contains the documentation, background material, scripts, and data for a tutorial on the Introduction to R. This introductory workshop is greared towards people with a interest/ background in geography and environmental science.

-### Please download all files in this respository as they will be needed for the first lecture

 ## Installation requirements

 This tutoria requires two things to be installed: The language R and the IDE Rstudio.
 The downloads can be accessed from the following websites.
 A variety of packages willl be used and will be instaled within the R environment using the command install.packages("packagename").